HZI to start site works for its energy-from-waste plant in Poznan

 The consortium’s client is SITA Zielona Energia, a joint venture between SITA Polska and Maguerite Fund, which the City of Poznan has entrusted with the design, construction, financing, and operation of the plant over a period of 25 years.
 Under the leadership of HZI, consortium partners Hochtief Polska S.A. and Hochtief Solutions AG will be responsible for the civil works design and construction of the plant.
 HZI will design, deliver, and install the entire process technology, drawing on its latest innovations in grate firing, the Inova grate, and DyNOR, a proprietary SNCR system that reduces nitrogen dioxide levels well below the set emission limits – with minimum ammonia slip.
 Completing HZI’s package of plant technology is a modern bottom ash treatment plant enabling efficient recovery of the metallic residues in the bottom ash.

 Electricity and heat for the region

-The EfW plant is scheduled to go into operation in mid-2016.
-With a capacity of 210,000 tonnes of waste a year, an electrical production of up to 18 MW, and a district heat output of up to 34 MW, the new plant will make a substantial contribution to the local supply of energy, fully meeting the EU’s expectations in terms of the efficient production of energy from waste.
+The WtE plant is scheduled to go into operation in mid-2016.
+With a capacity of 210,000 tonnes of waste a year, an electrical production of up to 18 MW, and a district heat output of up to 34 MW, the new plant will make a substantial contribution to the local supply of energy, fully meeting the EU’s expectations in terms of the efficient production of Waste to Energy.